matk0/cosanostra/README.md

 # - picture: URL to profile picture
 # - about: User's bio
 # - nip05: NIP-05 verification string
+# - created_at: Timestamp when the profile was created (Unix timestamp)
+# - event_id: ID of the Nostr event that contained this profile data
 # And possibly other custom fields
 ```